Last Updated: December 5, 2025

 Floqer is very similar to Persana, and another platform that attempts to orchestrate your entire GTM workflow.

 Floqer’s first core feature is CRM enrichment and cleaning.
-So, if you got contacts with missing data like emails or phone numbers, Floqer uses a waterfall enrichment to find those emails/phone numbers.
+So, if you have contacts with missing data like emails or phone numbers, Floqer uses a waterfall enrichment to find those emails/phone numbers.
 During my trial, I intentionally removed emails and phones for 10 of my contacts in Hubspot, and Floqer was able to repopulate 9 of them.
 I used Hubspot, but Floqer integrates with most of the other major CRMs like Salesforce.

 Beyond cleaning, Floqer also updates your stale data.
 For example, it keeps monitoring your contacts for job changes.
 If someone moves to another company, it updates their company, email, and job title automatically.